Does this sound familiar?

 Know that you are prohibited from using any critique comments as a review, recommendation, or blurb for your work.

-Whether your one manuscript is one word or 1,000 words, the fee is $99 for any submission up to 1,000 words.
+We have multiple types of critiques, so click here to see the fees for the varying manuscript lengths.
 The price is per manuscript.
 If you have two stories that are 250 words each, that is two submissions.

 How do I submit?

 It's click-of-a-button-super-easy.
-Just click the big green button below and you'll be led to our submission form.
+Just click here or the big green button below and you'll be led to our submission form.
 Fill it out and upload your submission.
 Done!

 Submissions must be correctly formatted (don't worry, you'll be reminded before you click the submit button!):